 Homeowners insurance may pay for the cost to repair or rebuild your home after sustaining damage due to a natural disaster or another’s intentional actions or negligence.
 When you purchase homeowners insurance in Ohio, it may pay for:

-- Repairing or rebuilding your damaged home
+- Repairing or rebuilding your damaged home or roof

 - Temporary shelter if your home is uninhabitable

 - Damage to your home’s contents or personal property that is damaged or stolen